About FH

 Should we test our children for FH?

-Many parents choose to genetically test their children to determine if they have the condition.
+Current international guidelines recommend genetic testing for FH from 5 to 10 years of age.
+Parents choose to genetically test their children to determine if they have the condition.
 This allows them to start management plans if they do.

 What is the treatment for children?

-Children with FH can have elevated LDL cholesterol from a young age.
+Children with FH can have elevated LDL-cholesterol from a young age.
 Early detection allows the child to be regularly monitored and have plans suited to their stage of life.
 A management plan may involve a low-fat diet or cholesterol-lowering medications, which can be given from 8 to 10 years of age.
 Children can be referred to a specialist paediatrician to develop a management plan.